Yuri Kovtun: Strengths and weaknesses

 Kovtun's strong points as a defender were mainly great tackling, tight marking of opponents and scoring goals in the crucial matches.
 The main weakness of his game throughout his career was a lack of pace and acceleration.
 Stemming from this lack of speed, he often had to play too dirty so he could easily receive yellow cards or even be sent off (he holds the Russian League record for number of bookings).

 Current activity

 During 2005, already a Spartak's veteran, he could not gain a place in the first team and most of the season he played for the reserves.
 In January 2006, he left Spartak Moscow for just relegated into Russian First Division Alania Vladikavkaz.
-He retired in 2007 and became a manager for FC MVD Rossii Moscow.
-FC MVD promoted to the Russian First Division under his supervision.
+He retired in 2007 and became a manager for MVD Rossii Moscow.
+MVD promoted to the Russian First Division under his supervision.

-On the 8th of June, 2009, Kovtun resigned from FC MVD manager position and was replaced by Vladimir Eshtrekov.
+On 8 June 2009, Kovtun resigned from MVD manager position and was replaced by Vladimir Eshtrekov.